passcod/blook/2020-aug-06-known-unknowns-a-configuration-language.md

 enum/union for `AddPartition` or `WriteFilesystem` but the required structure has type and ids and all specific properties on the same level, to different translations for different outputs.

+**Postel's Law.** Or robustness principle.
+The one that goes "Be conservative in what you do, be liberal in what you accept from others."
+Dhall is conservative in what it does, certainly, and also very strict in what it accepts.
+This would not be so much a problem if the tooling/erroring was
+better: JSON can also be said to be strict on the input, and tooling exists that will point to where the error is quite precisely; YAML can be said to be quite lax, and may silently do the wrong thing.
+Dhall, however, doesn't improve one way or the other.

 ## What I'd really want, and where this starts to seriously diverge

 As, I went down this road one nebulous concept really made itself known by its lack, which I'm